 Some income arising in Guernsey, Alderney or Herm to a non-resident is liable to Guernsey income tax.
-If you receive such income on behalf of a non-resident, or if you pay such income to a non-resident, you are considered in law to be an "agent", and as such you are responsible for making a return in respect of such income - for further details see page 17 of this booklet or contact the Income Tax Office.
+If you receive such income on behalf of a non-resident, or if you pay such income to a non-resident, you are considered in law to be an "agent", and as such you are responsible for making a return in respect of such income - for further details see page 18 of this booklet or contact the Income Tax Office.

 Legislation is in force concerning the type of records which have to be kept for tax purposes and for how long they have to be retained.
-This legislation affects everyone who completes an income tax return - for further details see pages 24-25 of this booklet.
+This legislation affects everyone - for further details see page 26 of this booklet.